-09 Aug The Duke, apartment by Nook architects
+18 Mar The Duke: a new apartment by Nook architects

-This young architectural practice have over the years made a speciality of designing beautiful and innovative refurbishment projects, normally within Barcelona’s old residential districts.
-Nook bring a fresh and vital approach to each interior, their latest commission The Duke is located in the Old City.
-The following description was provided by Nook.
+This young architectural practice Nook have over the years made a speciality of designing beautiful and innovative refurbishment projects, normally within Barcelona’s old residential districts.
+Nook bring a fresh and vital approach to each interior, their latest commission The Duke, confirms.
+The following description was provided by the architects themselves.

 The position of the kitchen was key to unlocking the other spaces, occupying the corridor area and freeing up more interesting spaces for the living room and bedrooms.
 Its linear layout underlines its decorative function in an important area of the apartment.
 As a result, the bathroom adapts to the available space to create a light filled corridor, and at the same time increasing the size of the workspace.
 The master bedroom is given a privileged location with direct light and views through the living room.